byessilyurt/LegalAssistantRAG/README.md

-# Polish Law for Foreigners with AI
+# Legal Assistant with AI

 An intelligent legal assistant that helps foreigners understand Polish law through natural language interactions, powered by advanced AI and RAG (Retrieval Augmented Generation) technology.

 ## 🎯 Project Goals

 This project aims to make Polish legal information more accessible to foreigners by:
 - Providing accurate legal information from verified sources
-- Offering multi-modal interaction (text, voice, image)
+- Offering multi-modal interaction (text, voice, image) //TODO
 - Creating a user-friendly interface for legal queries
 - Ensuring responses are based on current Polish law

 ## 🚀 Features

 ### Data Collection & Processing
-- Automated web scraping of legal resources
+- Automated web scraping of legal resources //SEMI-AUTOMATED
 - Content filtering and validation
 - Structured data storage in Excel/PDF formats
 - Exclusion of unofficial or outdated sources